A Constant-Factor Approximation Algorithm for the Asymmetric Traveling Salesman Problem: Backbones and Reduction to Vertebrate Pairs

 \section{Backbones and Reduction to Vertebrate Pairs}

 In this section we further reduce the task of approximating ATSP to that of finding a tour in instances with a \emph{backbone}.
 For an example of such an instance see the right part of Figure~\ref{fig:intro} on page~\pageref{fig:intro}. \begin{definition} We say that an instance $\cI = (G, \cL, \xs, y)$ and a subtour $B$ form a \emph{vertebrate pair} if every $S\in \cL$ with $|S| \geq 2$ is visited by $B$, i.e., $S \cap V(B)\neq \emptyset$.
-The set $B$ is referred to as the \emph{backbone} of the instance. \end{definition}
+The set $B$ is referred to as the \emph{backbone} of the vertebrate pair. \end{definition}

-Specifically, the main result of this section, Theorem~\ref{thm:fromSimpletoGeneral}, says that an algorithm for vertebrate pairs can be turned into an approximation algorithm for irreducible instances while losing only a constant factor in the guarantee.
+The main result of this section, Theorem~\ref{thm:fromSimpletoGeneral}, takes as input an algorithm for vertebrate pairs that returns a tour with a weight bound depending on the backbone, and shows that this implies a constant-factor approximation algorithm for irreducible instances.
 Combining this with Theorem~\ref{thm:reduction_to_irreducible} allows us to reduce the problem of approximating ATSP on general instances to that of approximating ATSP on vertebrate pairs.

 The proof of Theorem~\ref{thm:fromSimpletoGeneral} is done in two steps.
 First, in Section~\ref{sec:backbone}, we give an efficient algorithm for finding a \emph{quasi-backbone} $B$ of an irreducible instance -- a subtour that visits a large (weighted) fraction of the sets in $\cL$.
 We use the term \emph{quasi-backbone} as $B$ might not visit \emph{all} non-singleton sets, as would be required for a backbone.
 Then, in Section~\ref{sec:simpleirr}, we give the reduction to vertebrate pairs via a recursive algorithm (similar to the proof of Theorem~\ref{thm:reduction_to_irreducible} in the previous section).